US Government To Spend $167 Million Building Eight More Miles Of Border Wall In Texas

 The 101-piece Build the Wall Starter Kit allows its owners to construct their own personal border wall to place along the border, even including a stern-looking Trump character wearing a hard hat.

-Keep and Bear is an online retailer that offers a full range of Trump-themed items and uses the tagline “one amendment to protect them all,” produced the item which bears more than a glancing resemblance to the iconic Lego line, complete with a logo that mimics the style of the Lego logo, replaced with “MAGA”.
+Keep and Bear, an online retailer that offers a full range of Trump-themed items and uses the tagline “one amendment to protect them all,” produced the item which bears more than a glancing resemblance to the iconic Lego line, complete with a logo that mimics the style of the Lego logo, replaced with “MAGA.”

 The packaging also contains an image of a Lego-style character dressed in a sombrero and poncho while holding maracas and standing in front of a Mayan temple.
 While the product description is rather vague, it does include a reference of the migrant caravan making its way from Central America to the United States’ border.